TitirBiswas/Review-Model/README.md

  Backend:
 * Node.JS has been used to serve backend which will run on http://localhost:3040/
-* router for all the CRUD functions for review and authentication for users
+* router for all the CRUD functions for review and Passport js for authentication of users
 * MongoDB has been used as database to store the details of review and user
 * Session package used for storing temporary data reqiured for authorization